jaicdev/jaicdev.github.io/README.md

 # Education

-#### - M.Engg in Automatic Control & Robotics from The Maharaja Sayajirao University of Baroda, 2022
+#### - M.Eng in Automatic Control & Robotics from The Maharaja Sayajirao University of Baroda, 2022
 #### - B.Tech in Electrical Engineering from Institute of Infrastructure Technology Research and Management, 2019

 # Projects